Pages

 Monday, October 24, 2016

-TXA drug found to dramatically reduce surgical complications
+TXA drug found to dramatically reduce blood loss

-A DRUG that prevents patients from losing excessive amounts of blood during and after surgery dramatically reduces complications, a global trial led by The Alfred hospital reveals.
+A DRUG that prevents patients from losing excessive amounts of blood during and after surgery dramatically reduces complications, a global trial led by The Alfred hospital has revealed.

-About 40 per cent of Australians who have open-heart surgery need blood transfusions and emergency surgery to stem the bleeding, putting them at risk of worse outcomes.
+In a study out of Australia, about 40 per cent of patients who have open-heart surgery need blood transfusions and emergency surgery to stem the bleeding, putting them at risk of worse outcomes.

-But giving them the drug tranexamic acid (TXA) almost halved these complications.
+But giving them the drug tranexamic acid (TXA) cut those complications nearly in half.

 Anaesthetists and surgeons leading the study say the drug can be used safely for everything from heart surgery to hip replacement.